EmreDurdu/restaurant-recommendation/README.md

 Kaggle competition link: https://www.kaggle.com/mrmorj/restaurant-recommendation-challenge

-This project is made by Google Colab, therefore.

-If you want to be able to run this project, you should follow these steps first:
+This project is made with Google Colab; therefore, if you want to be able to run this project, you should follow these steps first:

 Data link: https://drive.google.com/drive/folders/15D8iuvMTHKPj-PUNsuFoW_e2uM4U86XB?usp=sharing